-\To study Triple Science you will need to have an end of year 11 target of a Grade 7 and be on track to achieve in Science, Maths & English.
+To study Triple Science, you will need to be consistently on track or above to achieve a pathway to 5 in Science, Maths & English.
 For any clarity on your grades currently, please speak to the course lead/s.

 Led by Ms S Palmer, Miss L Duncan & Mr E Taylor